-Consumers at the centre of services.
+People at the centre of services.

 HDC has four strategic objectives to influence change:

 To protect the rights of health consumers and disability services consumers under the Health and Disability Commissioner Act and Code.

-- To improve quality within the health and disability sectors.
+To improve quality within the health and disability sectors.